marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   Additional loop transformations such as peeling and versioning may take place to align the number of iterations, and to align the memory accesses in the loop.
-  The pass is implemented in tree-vectorizer.c (the main driver), tree-vect-loop.c and tree-vect-loop-manip.c (loop specific parts and general loop utilities), tree-vect-slp (loop-aware SLP functionality), tree-vect-stmts.c, tree-vect-data-refs.c and tree-vect-slp-patterns.c containing the SLP pattern matcher.
+  The pass is implemented in :samp:`tree-vectorizer.c` (the main driver), :samp:`tree-vect-loop.c` and :samp:`tree-vect-loop-manip.c` (loop specific parts and general loop utilities), :samp:`tree-vect-slp` (loop-aware SLP functionality), :samp:`tree-vect-stmts.c`, :samp:`tree-vect-data-refs.c` and :samp:`tree-vect-slp-patterns.c` containing the SLP pattern matcher.
-  Analysis of data references is in tree-data-ref.c.
+  Analysis of data references is in :samp:`tree-data-ref.c`.

   SLP Vectorization.
 This pass performs vectorization of straight-line code.
-The pass is implemented in tree-vectorizer.c (the main driver), tree-vect-slp.c, tree-vect-stmts.c and tree-vect-data-refs.c.
+The pass is implemented in :samp:`tree-vectorizer.c` (the main driver), :samp:`tree-vect-slp.c`, :samp:`tree-vect-stmts.c` and :samp:`tree-vect-data-refs.c`.

   Autoparallelization.
 This pass splits the loop iteration space to run into several threads.
-The pass is implemented in tree-parloops.c.
+The pass is implemented in :samp:`tree-parloops.c`.

   Graphite is a loop transformation framework based on the polyhedral model.
 Graphite stands for Gimple Represented as Polyhedra.
 The internals of this infrastructure are documented in http://gcc.gnu.org/wiki/Graphite.
-The passes working on this representation are implemented in the various graphite-\* files.
+The passes working on this representation are implemented in the various :samp:`graphite-*` files.

 * Tree level if-conversion for vectorizer